 Some people choose to treat their high cholesterol with supplements and herbs instead of more traditional medications.
 Opinions are mixed as to the effectiveness of such treatments.
 While some evidence exists to support the effectiveness of these treatments, scientific research is minimal.

 You should always consult with your doctor before trying any alternative treatments or supplements.
 Some herbs can interact with other medications and cause potentially dangerous side effects.

 Some foods, such as margarine and orange juice, are fortified with plant sterols.
 Plant sterols are a group of substances called phytochemicals that occur naturally within plants and some foods including:

-Some products like margarine and orange juice are fortified with plant sterols.
-A 2005 study in The American Journal of Cardiology showed that getting 2 to 2.5 grams of sterols from these types of products may lower “bad” low-density lipoprotein (LDL) levels by 10 to 14 percent in some people.
+The substances are believed to reduce cholesterol.
+A study in The American Journal of Cardiology showed that getting 2 to 2.5 grams of sterols a day could lower “bad” low-density lipoprotein (LDL) by 10 to 14 percent in some people.